Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 SLPK require file extensions to determine the file type.
 In a scene service, no file extensions are needed because the are provided by the http protocol request.

-SLPK use the following file extensions:
+Here are a few examples of SLPK file extensions:

 - .jpg
 - .bin (PNG)
 - .bin.dds
 - .json
+- (and more)

+These file types can be compressed with `GZIP`, which includes the previous extension followed by `.gz`.
+For example, `.json.gz`.

 **Hash**